IBMStreams/streamsx.kafka/_docs/250-user_debugging_jsse_ssl.md

     vmArg: "-Djavax.net.debug=ssl:nio,session";

 Unfortunately the SSL trace appears in stdout without timestamps, so that they cannot be correlated with PE operator trace.
+Turning on debugging for SSL has no effect (also no negative effect) as long as no SSL provider is active within the Java virtual machine.